 The students can roll a dice, or you can just tell them which row to read.

-You can also find the rest of the short a word family words in my store!
+You can find the rest of the fluency families short vowels words in my shop too!